sairaorgb/obsidianNotes/flutter/Flutter/Widgets/Inherited widget.md

-- An Inherited Widget is : a specialized widget that stores data and notifies descendants when that data changes, enabling efficient state propagation through the widget tree.
+- An Inherited Widget is : a specialized widget that stores data and notifies subscribed descendants when that data changes, enabling efficient state propagation through the widget tree.
 - Inherited widget element store the dependencies and notifies resp descendants about changes.

 #### Mechanism